 Singer Geoff Tate, guitarist and chief songwriter Chris DeGarmo, guitarist Michael Wilton, bassist Eddie Jackson and drummer Scott Rockenfield delivered a polished prog-metal work – supported by the cast for the storyline, including Pamela Moore as Sister Mary and Anthony Valentine as Dr. X.

 Watch Queensryche's 'Eyes of a Stranger' Video

 The album was supported by four singles: “Breaking the Silence,” “Eyes of a Stranger,” “Revolution Calling” and “I Don’t Believe in Love.”
-But while Mindcrime received positive reviews from the start, and led to Queensryche supporting Metallica, Def Leppard and Guns N’ Roses on tour, it was by no means an overnight success.
+Operation: Mindcrime received positive reviews from the start and led to Queensryche supporting Metallica, Def Leppard and Guns N’ Roses on tour, but it was by no means an overnight success.

 Watch Queensryche's 'I Don't Believe in Love' Video

 The sense of cohesion lent so much to the storyline that questions were asked about the band’s own political views.

 “They come up and they say … 'What you’re talking about [in the single 'Revolution Calling']?
 Is that happening in America right now?”
 DeGarmo later recalled. "'Is this story, although it’s fictional, is this your ideas?
 Are you planning a subversive revolution against the government?
 Do you want us to be assassins for you?'